netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    The access requirements are as follows:

-   * Permit traffic from R&D BYOD of employees, destined to R&D employees' devices.
+   * Permit traffic from R&D BYOD of employees, destined to R&D employees' devices every work day from 8:00 to 18:00.

-   * Deny traffic from R&D BYOD of employees, destined to finance servers located in the enterprise DC network.
+   * Deny traffic from R&D BYOD of employees, destined to finance servers located in the enterprise DC network starting at 8:30:00 of January 20, 2023 with an offset of -08:00 from UTC (Pacific Standard Time) and ending at 18:00:00 in Pacific Standard Time on December 31, 2023.

    The following example illustrates the configuration of the SDN controller using the group-based ACL: